 Growing Tulips is an easy thing to do.
-Learn about planting tulips, when to plant tulip bulbs.
+Learn about when and how to plant tulips.

 Tulips begin to bloom in mid-spring and last until summer.
 You can cut the fresh flowers or leave them in your garden.